Władysław Szlengel

-Władysław Szlengel (1912 – 8 May 1943) was a Polish poet, lyricist, journalist, and stage actor of Jewish decent.
+Władysław Szlengel (1912 – 8 May 1943) was a Polish poet, lyricist, journalist, and stage actor of Jewish descent.

 Life

 Władysław Szlengel was the son of a Warsaw painter who made film posters.
 In 1930, Władysław Szlengel graduated from the Merchants' Assembly Trade School of the City of Warsaw.

 During his school years, he first discovered his talent for rhyming.
 He published his texts in the student newspaper, but soon established relations with a number of dailies and weeklies.